 - Wells Gray Provincial Park in the central region offers beautiful scenery in an unspoiled environment.
 Check out Helmcken Falls, the fourth highest waterfall in Canada, raft the Clearwater River or plan a multi-day canoe trip on Murtle Lake.

 - Haida Gwaii, formerly known as the Queen Charlotte Islands is a great destination if you like kayaking, fishing, whale watching and pristine beaches.
-Try and visit the standing poles at SGang Gwaay, a UNESCO World Heritage Site.
+Plan a kayaking trip that includes the standing poles at SGang Gwaay, a UNESCO World Heritage Site.

 - Dinosaur Provincial Park boasts some of the most impressive Badlands scenery you’ll ever see.
-It boasts more complete dinosaur skeletons than anywhere else in the world.
+It is home to more complete dinosaur skeletons than anywhere else in the world.
 And it’s a photographer’s dream.

 - Waterton Lakes National Park, located on the border with Montana is in a spectacular setting.
-Enjoy world class hikes including the famous Crypt Lake Trail – offering a ladder, tunnel and chains or paddle a boat on beautiful Cameron Lake.
+Enjoy world class hikes including the famous Crypt Lake Trail – offering a ladder, tunnel and chains.

-- Maligne Lake in Jasper National Park is very popular.
-Boat rides to Spirit Island – one of the most photographed sites in the world are popular.
-But you can leave the noise behind and paddle to the end of the lake and stay for a few nights.
+- Maligne Lake in Jasper National Park is always popular.
+Boat rides to Spirit Island – one of the most photographed sites in the world are one of the must-do activities.
+But you can leave the noise behind and paddle to the end of the lake and even stay for a few nights.

 - Banff National Park is one of the most visited in the world.
 And if you get away from Banff and Lake Louise you quickly lose the crowds.
 But where to go?
 There is a lifetime’s worth of hiking in the mountains so best it’s best to check with the National Park office in downtown Banff to choose something that matches your interest and ability.
 No matter what, don’t miss a stop at Moraine Lake.